AtixCG/Universal-3D-Shortcuts/README.md

 ## Possible Issues

 This project was made and tested by me alone, so mistakes are possible.
-The most complex and problematic integration of hotkeys was in Blender, so the probability of problems there is the highest.
+The most complex and problematic integration of hotkeys was in Blender, so the probability of errors there is the highest.

 The keyboard shortcuts are tested on the following program versions:
 * Maya 2023.2